abhishekarya1/DSA-2k23/bs.md

   else high = mid;                    // notice
 }

-// low == high here
+// at this point in code, low == high
 // if method didn't return till now ofc

 return -1;
 ```

-**NOTICE**: after breaking out of the `while` loop, the `low` and `high` values differ in these two approaches, this is important to find lower and upper bounds since we return `low` there.
+Notoce that after breaking out of the `while` loop, the `low` and `high` values differ in these two approaches, this is important to find lower and upper bounds since we return `low` there.

-[Optional Reading](https://labuladong.gitbook.io/algo-en/iii.-algorithmic-thinking/detailedbinarysearch) on above two templates of BS.
+[Optional Reading](https://labuladong.gitbook.io/algo-en/iii.-algorithmic-thinking/detailedbinarysearch) on the above two templates.

 - Two ways to check value at mid:
   - when you know what you're looking for: check `mid` and skip it when moving to the other half by add or subtract `1` to `mid (find k, lower_bound, upper_bound, BS on array)